brentp/gargs/README.md

   --verbose, -v          print commands to stderr before they are executed.
   --continue-on-error, -c
                          report errors but don't stop the entire execution (which is the default).
-  --ordered, -o          keep output in order of input; default is to output in order of return which greatly improves parallelization.
   --dry-run, -d          print (but do not run) the commands --help, -h             display this help and exit
 ```

 TODO
 ====